xlzy19/bigbrain/README.md

 * 09/04: Updated typos in spec (headers, bad sum of marks); removed custom.js to simplify; better defined a structure; made clearer what is and isn't required in the main game blob.
 * 11/04: Fix bug on backend where questions & answers were not being returned correctly.
+* 15/04: Fix bug on backend where gameId from frontend was not handled properly, game creation requirement, happy path requirement & swagger doc player can't GET/PUT answer.

 ## 1. Setup